Raptyyy/rapty_ac_vr_guide/README.md

 The toolkit [can be downloaded here](https://mbucchia.github.io/OpenXR-Toolkit/)
 If you have OpenComposite set up correctly and the Toolkit installed, it should pop up by itself in game.
 I would recommend changing the default hotkeys from F keys to arrow keys for convenience in the OpenXR Toolkit Companion app in windows.
 Recommended settings for the Toolkit:
-- Upscaling set to FSR if you need more performance or set to CAS to improve image quality by sharpening the image, strength of 80% to 100% should work best.
+- Upscaling set to `FSR` if you need more performance or set to `CAS` to improve image quality by sharpening the image, strength of `80% to 100%` should work best.
-- Foveated rendering ([What is Foveated Rendering?](#8-what-is-foveated-rendering)) set to Preset - Quality - Balanced, this will be a good starting point, adjust as needed.
-Custom will allow you to tweak things further if you understand how Foveated rendering works.
+- Foveated rendering ([What is Foveated Rendering?](#8-what-is-foveated-rendering)) set to `Preset - Quality - Balanced`, this will be a good starting point, adjust as needed. `Custom` will allow you to tweak things further if you understand how Foveated rendering works.
 - System > FOV allows you to change the size of the FOV (Field of View).
-This has the benefit of increasing image quality at the expense of reduced FOV, I personally use 94% on my Revern G2 V1.
+This has the benefit of increasing image quality at the expense of reduced FOV, I personally use `94%` on my Revern G2 V1.
 Might not work well with every headset.
 There is additional functionality in the toolkit which [you can see here](https://mbucchia.github.io/OpenXR-Toolkit/features.html)

 ## 8. VRPerfKit